Machine Guarding: Different Types Of Machine Guards

 The basic principles of an interlocked guard are:

-• Either the guard is locked shut until it is safe for the guard to open, or the act of opening the guard stops the dangerous parts and disables power.
+- Either the guard is locked shut until it is safe to open, or opening the guard stops the dangerous parts and disables power.

 The advantages of interlocked guards are that they allow safe access to operate and maintain the machine without dismantling the safety devices.
 Their disadvantage stems from the constant need to ensure that they are operating correctly and designed to be failsafe.
 Maintenance and inspection procedures must be very strict.

-This is a guard which is movable (or which has a movable part) whose movement is connected with the power or control system of the machine.
+This is a movable guard (or which has a movable part) whose movement is connected to the power or control system of the machine.

 An interlocking guard must be connected to the machine controls such that:

-A passenger lift or hoist is a good illustration of these principles: the lift will not move unless the doors are closed, and the doors remain closed and locked until the lift is stationary and in such a position that it is safe for the doors to open.
+A passenger lift or hoist is a good illustration of these principles: the lift will not move unless the doors are closed, and the doors remain locked until the lift is stationary and in such a position that it is safe to open.

 Special care is needed with systems that have stored energy.
 This might be the momentum of a heavy moving part, stored pressure in a hydraulic or pneumatic system, or even the simple fact of a part being able to move under gravity even though the power is disconnected.
 In these situations, dangerous movement may continue or be possible with the guard open, and these factors need to be considered in the overall design.